vivanvv/yt-shorts-redirect/README.md

 # yt-shorts-redirect

-A micro browser extension for Chrome and other Chromium-based browsers that opens an individual YouTube Short in standard watch mode instead of the Shorts viewer.
+A super small browser extension for Chrome and other Chromium-based browsers that redirects YouTube Shorts links from their native Shorts player to the standard YouTube video watch mode.

-Useful if you want to watch a specific short but don't want to continuously doomscroll afterwards.
+Useful if you want to watch a specific short without doomscrolling afterwards.

 ## Behaviour

-The extension (currently) has one behaviour which is redirecting links that match:
+The extension (currently) has only one behaviour.
+It redirects links of the form:

 ```text
 https://www.youtube.com/shorts/<videoId>